PhillipLy/Daisu/README.md

 # Daisu-CPSC-362-Software-Engineering-Project

+Version 0.0.7 released 10/6/2016:
+- Implemented Checkout functionality for my cart

 Version 0.0.6 released 10/6/2016:
-- Implemented function for login button and php for retrieve data
+- Implemented function for login button and php codes to retrieve data
 - Changed the login form into a new page
 - Enabled login and logout capabilities